appveyor/website/src/docs/server/maintenance.md

 ### Windows

-To check currently installer version of AppVeyor navigate to `http://<appveyor-url>/system/settings/license` page.
+To check current installer version of AppVeyor, navigate to `http://<appveyor-url>/system/settings/license` page.
 Alternatively, installation version can be seen on Windows "Add or remove programs" screen.

 To upgrade AppVeyor download the latest [AppVeyor Server installer]({{ site.data.urls.latest_msi_location }}/{{ site.data.urls.latest_msi_filename }}) (`appveyor-server.msi`).
 Right-click it in Windows Explorer and check the version on dialog "Details" tab.
 Run the installer to upgrade AppVeyor.
-Once the service is started and web interface available navigate to "License" settings page to verify the version.
+Once the service is started and the web interface is available, navigate to "License" settings page to verify the version.

 ### Ubuntu/Debian